openvinotoolkit/openvino/src/plugins/intel_cpu/docs/performance_hint_and_threads_scheduling.md

 | ov::hint::enable_hyper_threading | No                            | No                            |
 | ov::hint::enable_cpu_pinning     | Not Support                   | Yes                           |

-## Default Setting of Throughput Hint on Dual Sockerts XEON
+## Throughput Hint on Dual-Sockert XEON platforms

-In this scenario, threads scheduling first evaluates the memory pressure of the current model on the current platform and determines the number of threads per stream, as shown below.
+In this scenario, thread scheduling first evaluates the memory pressure of the model being inferred on the current platform, and determines the number of threads per stream, as shown below.

 | Memory Pressure | Threads per stream |
 | --------------- | ------------------ |